Shankarpali Recipe

 Shankarpali are delicious flaky, melt-in-the-mouth flour fried cookies made for festive occasions like Diwali.
-Make them sweet or salted depending on your preference.
-Here I share both the sweet and savory versions of Shankarpali Recipe.
+These can be made sweet or savory.
+Here I am sharing the sweet version of Shankarpali recipe.
 You can also serve these crispy fried flour cookies as a tea-time snack.

 Table of Contents

 Shankarpali can be fried or baked.
-Fried shankarpali is darker in color while baked shankarpali is usually lighter.
+Fried ones are darker in color while baked ones are usually lighter.
 Both taste amazing but have a slightly different texture.

 The image below shows baked shankarpali.